🎁 Free Shipping for all Mainland UK orders of 3kg and above.

 HMF or Hydroxymethylfurfural is a compound which occurs when sugars are heated or dried.
 The european codex alimetarius standard requires HMF levels in honey to be less than 40mg/kg to prove that honey has not been heated.
 80mg/kg for tropical honeys.
 Above that it i consigned to being "bakers honey" HMF levels can rise easily in even ambient storage conditions of 18-20 degrees centigrade and at 30 degrees centigrade even while the honey is still raw, (42 degrees to alter that status and diminish enzyme activity) HFM levels can rise to hundreds of times the legal limit.

 According to Wikipedia a piece of bread might have 14.8mg/kg just after toasting and come in at 2024.8 mg/kg an hour later.
 This is quite frankly a really useless and misleading indicator of quality.
 It is worth noting that there is no suggestion that HMF is in any way harmful to humans otherwise the next time you eat a dried plum 2200mg/kg or a piece of toast 15 mins after making it you would have a health crisis !
-I myself have come across honey cold extracted and properly stored which when tested immediately after has HMF levels higher than the legal limit.
+I myself have come across honey cold extracted and properly stored which when tested immediately after has HMF near the legal limit.
 At one point the UK had a derogation from these regulations and had the limit at 80mg/Kg.
-Personally I think it should be at least this high if not higher.
+Personally I think it should be at least this high if not a little higher.
+This should still ensure a honey fit for purpose without obvious signs of degradation.

 "We've all had quite enough of experts"